axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-1988.md

 But here's the thing – [that EP was not recorded live at all](https://en.wikipedia.org/wiki/Live_%3F!*@_Like_a_Suicide).
 It was recorded in a studio and then they dubbed on a huge stadium crowd afterwards.
 The songs also just aren't very good.

-The acoustic songs I like more, but "One in a Million" does have its own problems, lyrically speaking.
+The acoustic songs I like more, although "One in a Million" does have its own problems, lyrically speaking.

 But it's the fake live thing that irritates me enough to discount **GN'R Lies** from the 1988 shortlist.
 So there you are.